GENERAL

 CAS3.
 Is there a reference manual that describes the operation details and available functions?

-Note that Because the HP-41CX character set does not include curly braces ("{" and "}"), these are substituted by square brackets ("[" and "]") in the i41CX+ CAS for both input and output.
-The "{ } <-> [ ] Conversion" global option can be used to automatically make this conversion when importing/exporting text files and when using the new I41CXED text editor.
-Enabling this option provides seamless compatibility between REDUCE and the i41CX+ CAS.
+Yes.
+However, because the HP-41CX character set does not include curly braces ("{" and "}"), by default these are substituted by square brackets ("[" and "]") in the i41CX+ CAS for both input and output.
+The "{ } Handling" global i41CX+ setting can be configured to enable the use of curly braces and thereby achieve seamless compatibility between REDUCE and the i41CX+ CAS.
+The three available available options are as follows.

-CAS4.
+CAS5.
 Can you provide some examples?

 The following are just a few simple examples to illustrate the capabilities of the CAS system.
+Note that these assume that the "{ } Handling" global setting is set to either "Convert { } <-> [ ]" or "Use { }".

-Arbitrary precision, including complex numbers
+• Arbitrary precision, including complex numbers

-Input:
+• Input:

 precision 20$ 2.3^(5.6i);

-Output:
+• Output:

--0.048079349091427726016 -0.99884351937175055583*I>
+-0.048079349091427726016 -0.99884351937175055583*I

-Solve algebraic equations
+• Solve algebraic equations

-Input:
+• Input:

 solve(x^2+8x+15=0,x);

-Output:
+• Output:

-Solve simultaneous equations
+• Solve simultaneous equations

-Input:
+• Input:

-Output:
+• Output:

-Differentiate a function
+• Differentiate a function

-Input:
+• Input:

 u:=(x*exp(i*y)*log(z))$ df(u,x,1,y,2,z,1);

-Output:
+• Output:

 i*y